-Liveness A proposed command will eventually be committed by every non-faulty replica, as long as fewer than half the replicas are faulty and messages eventually reach their destination before their recipient times out1.
+Liveness A proposed command will eventually be committed by every non-faulty replica, as long as fewer than half the replicas are faulty and messages eventually reach their destination before their recipient times out.
+These are the same liveness guarantees provided by Paxos.
+By FLP [3], it is impossible to provide stronger guarantees for distributed consensus.